billkarsh/SpikeGLX/sglhome/docs/index.md

 using Intel CPUs and chipsets.*

 >*Important!: Currently shipping imec modules are programmed to work only in X4 and higher chassis slots.
-Lear more about this issue on the site's [Firmware tab](firmware.md).*
+Learn more about this issue on the site's [Firmware tab](firmware.md).*

 ------